Equine Science (EQSC)

-This course will allow the student to become familiar with the basic concepts necessary to select and evaluate horses from a judge's perspective.
-Evaluation of conformation, balance, symmetry, cadence, suppleness, and impulsion will be used to understand these concepts.
-The ability to prepare and present oral reasons to support critical thinking and decision making skills will be reviewed.
+This course allows the student to become familiar with the basic concepts necessary to select and evaluate horses from a judge's perspective.
+Evaluation of conformation, balance, symmetry, cadence, suppleness, and impulsion is used to understand these concepts.
+The ability to prepare and present oral and written reasons to support critical thinking and decision making skills is reviewed.

 EQSC 2396.
 Special Topic.
 3 Hours.